ajcr/jinx/README.md

 ## Warning

-This project is experimental.
+This project is experimental and began as a project to learn J in more depth.
 There will be bugs, missing features and performance quirks.

-Many key parts of J are not currently implemented (but might be in future).
+You will notice that many key parts of J are not currently implemented (but might be in future).
 These include:
 - Differences in how names are interpreted and resolved at execution time.
 - Locales.
 - Definitions and direct definitions (using `{{ ... }}`).